stxmempool/stxmempool/README.md

 Edit `mempool-config.json` as needed.

-Set `INDEXING_BLOCKS_AMOUNT` in either `MEMPOOL` or `STACKS` to 0 to disable indexing or -1 to index all blocks.
+Set `INDEXING_BLOCKS_AMOUNT` in either `MEMPOOL` or `STACKS` to `0` to disable indexing or `-1` to index all blocks.

-Here is a example of the `STACKS` block that has block indexing enabled up to 10 blocks, block summaries indexing enabled, and does not have a dedicated local [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api):
+Here is a example of the `STACKS` block that has block indexing enabled for up to 10 blocks off of the current chain tip, block summaries indexing enabled, and does not have a dedicated local [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api):
 ```
   "STACKS": {
     "ENABLED": true,